comphist/cora/INSTALL.md

   to the web browser, and also compresses the data using Closure Compiler.
   **Strongly recommended** for productive use.
 Default is ON unless building in debug mode.

-* `-DCORA_DB_NAME=...` sets the name of the database used by CorA.
-Default is 'cora'.
-This could potentially be changed to run multiple installations of CorA in parallel on the same server.

-* `-DCORA_DB_SERVER=...` sets the host of the database used by CorA.
-Default is 'localhost'.

-* `-DCORA_DB_USER=...` sets the name of the database user used by all requests.
-  Default is 'cora'.

-* `-DCORA_DB_PASSWORD=...` sets the password for the CorA database user.
-  Default is 'trustthetext'.  (**TODO:** this will potentially change in the future.)